Armed men steal car in New Orleans East after ordering woman, baby out, NOPD says

 In other matters recently handled by local authorities:

-• A 21-year-old man said he was near Treme early Friday morning when a person he had an "ongoing dispute" with sprayed him with pepper spray, then stabbed him.
-The incident occurred about 2:03 a.m. near the intersection of N. Claiborne and Esplanade avenues.
+• A 21-year-old man said a person he had an "ongoing dispute" with sprayed him with pepper spray, then stabbed him early Friday.
+The incident occurred about 2 a.m. near North Claiborne and Esplanade avenues.
 The man was stabbed in the shoulder and the head, police said.
-He was taken to an area hospital for treatment, where his condition was not available.
+He was taken to a hospital, where his condition was not available.

 • New Orleans police on Friday said they had arrested six suspects in three separate armed robbery cases.

 Also on Wednesday, authorities booked three Kenner men in connection with an Aug.
-12 robbery in the 700 block of Delachaise Street just outside the Irish Channel.
+12 robbery in the 700 block of Delachaise Street.
 Daquan Davis, 19; Eric Bridgewater, 21; and Ralph Holmes, 19, face counts of armed robbery with a firearm, aggravated battery and criminal conspiracy.
 Police recovered a 9-mm, Smith & Wesson pistol.

 On Tuesday, authorities arrested Santana Ladd on allegations that he participated in an armed robbery on July 20 in the 4800 block of Sandalwood Street in New Orleans East.

-Fatty faces between 10 years and life imprisonment, as well as a maximum fine of $10 million.
+The agency didn't discuss possible motives or identify any suspects in either case.

+• Marvin Acevedo, a former Gretna resident using the name of a man jailed in Puerto Rico, received a 20-year prison sentence this week and was told to a pay a fine of $50,000 following his being convicted of possessing about 4,000 grams of cocaine, the Jefferson Parish District Attorney's Office said Friday.
+Jefferson Parish Sheriff's Office narcotics agents found the stash in his Belle Chasse Highway storage unit, the DA's Office said.

-The Jefferson Parish Sheriff's Office is investigating after a man was killed in Westwego Thursday evening.
+The Jefferson Parish Sheriff's Office is investigating after a man was killed near Westwego on Thursday evening.